MisterTea/mame/docs/source/initialsetup/configuringmame.rst

 If you are on Linux or MacOS, the MAME executable will be called ``mame``.

-Initial Setup: Creating mame.ini From Command Line on Windows
+Initial Setup: Creating mame.conf From Command Line on Windows
 -------------------------------------------------------------

 First, you will need to *cd* to the directory where you installed MAME into.